 - Increasing access to medical and dental care for the under- and uninsured

-- Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, and other state health programs
+- Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, the NH Health Protection Program and other state/federal health programs

 - Providing cash support to the Good Neighbor Health Clinic and the Grafton County Senior Citizens Transportation initiative